Belarus labels local service of US broadcaster extremist - NewsBreak

 Belarus labels local service of US broadcaster extremist

-KYIV, Ukraine — (AP) — Belarusian authorities labeled the local service of the U.S.-funded broadcaster Radio Free Europe/Radio Liberty extremist and launched a criminal probe against one of its journalists Thursday.
+KYIV, Ukraine (AP) — Belarusian authorities labeled the local service of the U.S.-funded broadcaster Radio Free Europe/Radio Liberty extremist, launched a criminal probe against one of its journalists and arrested another one Thursday.

-It was the latest step in a months-long, multi-pronged crackdown on the country's independent media.
+It was the latest move in a months-long, multi-pronged crackdown on the country’s independent media.

 Belarus’ Interior Ministry added the outlet, known in the country as Radio Svaboda (Radio Freedom), and its journalists to the government registry of extremist organizations.
 Earlier this month, a court in the Belarusian capital Minsk ruled to designate the social media pages of Radio Svaboda as extremist.